 About My Day Job

 Aside from my family and close friends, the next most important activity in my life is my day job.
 In 1995 I founded a small B2B software company called Hornbill; I started that company with a friend, with no money, no staff and no work.
-My goal was to create a successful software company and I had global aspirations, I wanted to create IPR and build a close nit team of professionals and experts to work with, I wanted to do that on my terms which at the time meant no debt, no venture capital or external funding – in other words the company had to make money from the off, and keep on making money – growth would be fuelled out of profits and not debt – a strange concept in the software business.
-I have worked tirelessly from that day to this to make that happen – I still run and manage that company today, I am CEO and I take that responsibility very seriously, its hard work and has its challenges but I love doing it.
-Day to day I do everything from operational, strategy, product design and direction, customer escalations, staff management and team building and have oversight of Finance, Strategy, Marketing, Sales, Development, Services, Support and our Cloud operations, mostly today its oversight and guidance, I have a great team of people who make it all work.
-Hornbill today is a Gartner Magic Quadrant quoted company with over 100 full time staff in the UK, North America, Australia and even Mauritius (ok, its just one person in Mauritius…).
-We have about 650 customers globally including some very well know FTSE 100 global companies; we invest heavily in R&D and remain financially strong under our own steam.
-In our most recent chapter, we have built and operate a specialist cloud infrastructure that spans locations in Europe and North America and provide our software as a service for many of our customers and partners.
-I feel both proud and lucky to work with a team of some of the nicest and capable people in our industry and as team Hornbill we get to work with many outstanding, forward thinking, globally brand recognisable and leading organisations.
+My goal was to create a successful software company and I had global aspirations, I wanted to create IP and build a close nit team of professionals and experts to work with, I wanted to do that on my own terms which at the time meant no debt, no venture capital or external funding – in other words the company had to make money from day one, and keep on making money to keep the lights on.
+I have worked tirelessly from that day to this to make that happen – I still run and manage that company today, I am Founder/CEO/CTO and I take that responsibility very seriously, its hard work and has its challenges but I love doing it.
+Day to day I do everything from operational, strategy, product design and direction, customer escalations, staff management and team management.
+I drive our product and business strategy, and I have a great team of outstanding people who make it all work.
+We have about 650 customers globally including some very well known global companies; we invest heavily in R&D and remain financially strong under our own steam.
+In our most recent chapter, I have taken the company through a long and complicated journey of transitioning to a pure enterprise cloud company, our cloud infrastructure spans locations in Europe and North America and delivers our software as a service for our customers.
+I feel both proud and lucky to work with a team of some of the nicest, professional and most capable people in our industry, and as a team we get the privilege of working with some of the most outstanding, forward thinking, globally brand recognisable organisations.

 If you got this far and are still awake, thank you for reading.